Introduction to Difference Equations

 FINAL PROJECT: 20 percent

 The use of computer algebra systems Mathematica is required.
 Mathematica worksheets dealing with the different problems in theory will be provided and demonstrated in the class.
-The textbooks comes with simulation package Dynamica which will be used for all simulation purposes.
+The textbooks comes with the simulation package Dynamica which will be used for all simulation purposes.
 No programming is needed.
-Most of the exams will require some Mathematica calculation.

 Instructor: Dr. M. Kulenovic Office: Lippitt 202D